 Consume plenty of B vitamins, which are necessary for energy production.
 Foods rich in vitamin B include meat and fish, mushrooms, green leafy vegetables, berries, avocados, nuts and seeds, eggs, beans and oats.

 Prioritise sleep.
 Caffeine is often used to try and negate a lack of sleep so make sure you catch plenty of Z’s.

 At nib, we believe that keeping fit and healthy all year round is how it should be.
-So, for more health, fitness and wellbeing tips, head to The Check Up’s dedicated Healthy Living section.
+Complete your free Health Check at any time and get personalised health insights and actionable recommendation from sources you can trust.